Anxiety Therapist Shares The Impact of Stress and Trauma on Our Reactions

 The seek support response is the body’s way of reaching out for help when we feel vulnerable.
 In a healthy, regulated system, it allows us to turn to others for comfort and safety.
 However, when the nervous system struggles to regulate, seeking support can become a pattern of dependency, constantly needing reassurance or external validation to feel safe.
 While it's natural to want support during stress, when the nervous system is dysregulated, this response can lead to an overwhelming need for others to provide a sense of safety that feels out of reach internally.

-How Can Anxiety Therapy Orlando?
+Curious How Anxiety Therapy Can Help?

 If stress or trauma has been holding you back from reaching your full potential, it's time to take action.
 Reach out to us to schedule a session and start your journey towards well-being.